Home / Explore the latest talent topics / Leadership development

 Leadership development is often compared to management development – and it is interesting to note that not all leaders are managers, but all managers need to be leaders.
 Managers manage things, processes and systems.
 Leaders lead people.
 Leadership itself is a process of social influence, aligning and maximising the efforts of others towards the achievement of a goal.
 It is not defined by a level or grade or title.

-Leadership development is important for many reasons.
-It supports organisational transformation and change, which are so important in today’s environment, by developing the skills, attitudes, talents, capabilities and behaviours necessary to identify strategic pivots and initiatives and to lead others effectively through transformation.
-It promotes accountability and human-centric decision making, helping leaders create a culture of engagement and purpose.
-Effective leadership team development helps senior leaders create a positive employee experience, enhanced organisational health and increased employee retention.
+Leadership and talent development is important for many reasons.
+It supports organisational transformation and change, so important in today’s environment, by developing the skills, attitudes, talents, capabilities, and behaviours necessary to identify strategic pivots and initiatives and to lead others effectively through transformation.
+It promotes accountability and people-centred decision making, helping leaders create a culture of engagement and purpose.
+Leadership team development helps senior leaders create a positive employee experience, enhanced organisational health, and increased employee retention.

-What are the business benefits of leadership development programmes?
+What are the business benefits of management and leadership development programmes?

 There are a number of development programme benefits!
 Five of these are: